Evaluation of Modules and Taught Programmes

 The evaluation of modules and teaching programmes is a key part of the University's quality assurance processes, and part of a cycle of continuous improvement by the staff and students of a programme.
 Evaluation centres on critical reflection at the Module, Programme, College, and University levels.

-For the 2021-22 academic year, the University is moving away from a fixed point annual review to a Continual Monitoring and Enhancement (CME) approach.
+The University has moved away from a fixed point annual review to a Continual Monitoring and Enhancement (CME) approach.
 This approach supports Programme Teams to review relevant data and information relating to their programmes at the time that the data is released, allowing for timely and responsive resolution of issues and sharing of good practice.

 It is through this process that the University assures itself, and other stakeholders, that the quality and standards are being managed.